weaselkeeper/misc_monitoring_scripts/README.md

-The scope is simple, check zabbix for unmonitored hosts that don't belong to a whitelist of host hostgroups. (in our case, decommissioned, and spare servers) Alerting if any unmonitored hosts not in the whitelist groups remain in unmonitored state for longer than a configurable amount (set to 24 hrs by default)
+The scope is simple, check zabbix for unmonitored hosts that don't belong to a whitelist of host hostgroups. (in our case, decommissioned, and spare servers) Re-enabling monitoring  if any unmonitored hosts not in the whitelist groups remain in unmonitored state for longer than a configurable amount (set to 24 hrs by default)

 =============================================================================